mykmal/drab/README.md

 5. Number of individuals in each training set
 6. Number of individuals in the testing set

-If the DRAB P-value (in field 3) for a given gene is sufficiently small, then we conclude that the genetic regulation of that gene's expression is significantly different between the two contexts.
+If the DRAB test P-value (in field 3) for a given gene is sufficiently small, then we conclude that the genetic regulation of that gene's expression is significantly different between the two contexts.
+Note that the reported P-values are from single-gene tests, so a multiple testing correction may be necessary.

-**Note:** DRAB does not account for multiple testing.
-When drawing conclusions on a set of genes, a multiple testing correction such as the Benjamini-Hochberg method should be used.

-## Appendix: download and prepare GTEx data
+# Appendix: download and prepare GTEx data

-This appendix describes how to obtain and prepare the data used in our paper "Identifying genes with tissue-specific patterns of genetic regulation."
+This appendix describes how to obtain and prepare the data used in our paper.

 First, create the folder `drab/raw` to store the unprocessed GTEx data sets.
 This folder may be safely deleted after completing all of the steps in this appendix.